Tuteja-Lab/gen349_week_14_15/Week14_lecture.md

 Modified and compiled by Ha Vu (Tuteja Lab).**

 ## Outline
-0. Some installations
-1. Introduction to UNIX
+0. Introduction to UNIX
-2. Accessing HPC
+1. Accessing HPC
-3. Navigating Directories
+2. Navigating Directories
-4. Creating and Destroying files
+3. Creating and Destroying files
 5. Shortcuts, wild cards, and tab completion
 6. Examining files on the command line
 7. Conclusion

-## Some installations
+## Before we begin

-### Connect to VPN
+### Connect to ISU WiFi or VPN

 *Make sure you have access to either Putty, or Terminal.
-If you don't, tell us!**
+If you don't, tell us!*

-## Before we begin
+### Take notes of commands we go through
-**Please take notes of the commands!** Suggested format:
+Suggested format:

 | Command | What it does | Example |
 |:-:|:-:|:-:|